swg-ostrich/ostrich/README.md

 - Java 8 (1.8_u101)
 - Apache ANT 1.9+

-First and foremost, you'll need to install Apache ANT (at least version 1.9) on your VM.
+First and foremost, IF YOU DO NOT HAVE ANT INSTALLED ALREADY, you'll need to install Apache ANT (at least version 1.9) on your VM.
 ANT is required for the build process to run successfully.
 ANT will be included in the next VM build, but for now here are the steps to do so manually:

 1. Go to https://ant.apache.com/download and download the latest version of ANT (1.10.5 is latest as of this writing, but anything over 1.9.x should work fine).